Dynamics of Loschmidt echoes from operator growth in noisy quantum many-body systems: Conclusions

-{\it Conclusions.}--- We provided a general picture of how operator growth is affected by dissipation in open locally-interacting quantum many-body systems, and verified it by analytically working out the dissipative random phase model, a minimal open Floquet circuit.
+We provided a general picture of how operator growth is affected by dissipation in open locally-interacting quantum many-body systems, and verified it by analytically working out the dissipative random phase model (DRPM), a minimal open Floquet circuit.
 We found that the decay of the Loschmidt echo changes qualitatively as the effective perturbation strength $pt$, which is time dependent, is varied.
-This means that the behavior of the Loschmidt echo can also change in time, which, to our knowledge, has been somewhat overlooked in the literature.
-We also demonstrated that the operator size average saturates to a finite, nonzero value at late times, contrary to the findings of Ref.~\cite{schuster2023PRL}.
+This means that the behavior of the Loschmidt echo can also change in time, which, to our knowledge, has been overlooked in the literature.
+We also demonstrated that the operator size average saturates to a finite, nonzero value at late times regardless of the dissipation strength in the DRPM, which we expect also happens in generic locally-interacting open Floquet systems, contrary to the findings of Ref.~\cite{schuster2023PRL}.
 We conjecture that the saturation was not seen there because of the limits to the timescale they had access to numerically.

 Having established the general behavior of operator growth in locally-interacting systems, it is natural to wonder what would happen to systems that are non-locally interacting, e.g., all-to-all quantum circuits.
-While a heuristic picture for these systems was also proposed in Ref.~\cite{schuster2023PRL}, it would be highly desirable to corroborate it by means of exact results, extending the formalism employed in this Letter.
+While a heuristic picture for these systems was also proposed in Ref.~\cite{schuster2023PRL}, it would be highly desirable to corroborate it by means of exact results, extending the formalism employed in this paper.

-{\it Acknowledgments.}--- We thank Curt von Keyserlingk for useful discussions.
-L.S.\ was supported by a Research Fellowship from the Royal Commission for the Exhibition of 1851.